 -

-We take a look at both electric and manual toothbrushes, the pros and cons, and which one may be better for you.
+We look at both manual and electric toothbrushes, the pros and cons, and which one may be better for your dental health.

 But first, why should we brush?

-Brushing your teeth is the simplest way to prevent bacteria and plaque build-up in the mouth.
-Plaque is particularly nasty as it’s a sugar-hungry bacteria than can eat through teeth enamel and cause decay.
-A build of plaque can also lead to gum disease.
+Brushing your teeth is the simplest way to protect your teeth by preventing bacteria and plaque build-up in the mouth.
+Plaque is a sugar-hungry bacteria that can eat through teeth enamel and cause decay.
+Once a tooth decays, it's never as strong as it once was and can lead to other dental health problems.
+Prevention is always the best strategy to avoid potentially costly and painful dental care in the future.

-And even if you’re brushing and flossing regularly, it’s still a good idea to have a professional check-up and clean every six months.
+And even if you’re regularly brushing and flossing at home, it’s a good idea to have a professional check-up and clean every six months.
+Your dentist can help reach plaque build up in those hard-to-reach corners of your mouth.

 A plug for the electric toothbrush

-According to Medibank Dental Adviser, Sonia Sumer you can get a great clean with a manual or electric toothbrush.
+According to Medibank Dental Adviser, Sonia Sumer you can achieve the cleanest teeth with a manual or electric toothbrush.

 “Electric toothbrushes are generally easier to use, particularly for children and people with hand injuries or disabilities.
 However, manual toothbrushes can be just as effective if used well.
 If using a manual toothbrush, remember to use a soft brush and apply only gentle pressure,” she said.